Rito2323/Advanced-graphics-/README.md

                   if(_gazedAtObject.name == "Capsule1"){
                 _gazedAtObject.SendMessage("OnPointerEnterCapsule1");}

-  Each of the gameobject has associated cs file lonked to exceute logic
+  Each of the gameobject has associated cs file linked to exceute logic depening on focus method called from CameraPointer.cs

-  path of scene MyProject/Assets/Samples/Google Cardboard XR Plugin for Unity/1.17.0/Hello Cardboard/Scenes/HelloCardboard.unity
+  path of scene - MyProject/Assets/Samples/Google Cardboard XR Plugin for Unity/1.17.0/Hello Cardboard/Scenes/HelloCardboard.unity

-  path of scripts MyProject/Assets/Samples/Google Cardboard XR Plugin for Unity/1.17.0/Hello Cardboard/Scripts
+  path of scripts - MyProject/Assets/Samples/Google Cardboard XR Plugin for Unity/1.17.0/Hello Cardboard/Scripts